shrebox/Political-Ideology-Detection-on-Twitter/README.md

 ● This would be a supervised classification problem.
 We aim to classify active user and not so active user who supports one or another political ideology.
 ● First, we’ll extract the dataset from Twitter to form the initial seed data set (which we can filter out in later steps).
 ● The dataset is cleaned by removing the stopwords and lower-casing the tweet text.
-● Naive Bayes, MaxEnt and Decision Tree are used for classification.
+● Naive Bayes, MaxEnt and Decision Tree are used for classification on a pre-trained model from the dataset.

+#### Model
+● [Mallet](http://mallet.cs.umass.edu/index.php) is used to train the model on two available datasets.
+● The data is converted to a vector of feature/value pairs, such that a feature consists of a distinct word type and the value is the number of times that word occurs in the text.

 ## Dataset